Pittsburgh Cerebral Palsy Lawyer

 A cerebral palsy diagnosis can turn a family upside down as new parents must figure out how to accommodate their child’s needs.
 For many children with cerebral palsy, intellectual disabilities, seizure disorders, and vision problems are also common.

 While sometimes cerebral palsy happens while the child is developing in the womb and cannot be helped, in some circumstances, a child may develop cerebral palsy as a result of a birth injury.
 Unfortunately, proving something went wrong during delivery can be hard to do.
-But with a Pittsburgh cerebral palsy lawyer like those of Munley Law, we can guide you through the medical claims process to ensure your child receives the financial support needed for the difficult road ahead.
+But with a Pittsburgh cerebral palsy lawyer like those of Munley Law, we can guide you through the claims process to ensure your child receives the financial support needed for the difficult road ahead.

 $32 Million Wrongful Death